julianmackenzie/julianmackenzie/README.md

 Hello!
 My name is Julian Mackenzie.
 I'm a SWE student graduating in May of 2024, raring and ready to get working on any projects I can get my hands on!

-I am interested in software engineering, web app development, game development, and UI/UX specialization.
+I am interested in software engineering, web app development, game development, UX specialization.

 As far as my progress toward those interests go, I have a decent understanding of software engineering and the components at play in that field, as well as a growing knowledge of game development (writing, art design, team organization, etc.).

-I have a college-level experience in C++/C, Java, and Python, experience with React JS and web design, as well as knowledge in SQL and GML.
+I have a college-level experience in C++/C/C#, Java, and Python, experience with React JS and web design, as well as knowledge in SQL and GML.

 I am always open to project and work inquiries!